mbwatson/vectorField/README.md

 ## Todo List

-* Use MathQuill to sllow users to enter their own vector functions.
+* Use MathQuill to allow users to enter their own vector functions.
 * Change viewport of the plane to investigate other portions of the vector field.